Dillonzellis/gbd-notification-bar/readme.md

 This code snippet represents a notification bar that can be used to display messages or alerts on a web page.
 The notification bar consists of two text
-elements: a primary text and a secondary text.
-It is responsive and customizable through the CSS variables and Js variables.
+elements: a primary text and a secondary text and accepts a date range for alerts to be automatically displayed depending the current date and desired range of dates.
+Additionally, it is responsive and customizable through the CSS variables and Js variables.

 ## HTML Structure